CBDOO at your service

 Taking CBD orally

-> This is the easiest way to take CBD.
-Whether it's a capsule, a jellybean or even a candy, taking it in this form is very practical and discreet.
+This is the easiest way to take CBD.
+Whether in capsule, gel, oil or even food, consumption in this form is very practical and discreet.

 Since the product here passes through the digestive system, only a small proportion of the product's CBD will come into contact with the endocannabinoid receptors: this is known as bioavailability, in this case only 15-20%.